The Secret toTraveling Well

 A luggage tag can almost seem irrelevant in this carry-on age, but they’re definitely necessary when you check your bag.
 Plus, they’re an excellent way to flex your style and help you quickly identify your suitcase on a baggage carousel crowded with lookalike black bags.

-While most bags make it back to their owners, the airline industry still dealt with nearly 25 million lost or stolen suitcases last year, according to Sita, an international IT provider that monitors global baggage handling.
+While most bags make it back to their owners, the airline industry still dealt with nearly 25 million lost or stolen suitcases in 2019, according to Sita, an international IT provider that monitors global baggage handling.